Kodriboh/Bjornstad-Endrborinn/README.md

 You can use the base controller by extending the <code>Controller</code> class.
 To import the class use the <code>namespace</code>: <code>core\Classes\Controller</code>.

+Controllers should be defined in the Http/Controllers directory, however, Bjornstad does allow for the creation of subdirectories as it dynamically calculates namespaces for these controllers.

 #### Action Filters

 Bjornstad action filters are functions within a controller.